dryruby/php.rb/README.md

 `PHP.rb` is not Ruby for PHP, merely PHP for Ruby.

 You don't have the Ruby standard library available in your generated code.
-To generate runnable PHP code, you can't say e.g.  `"foobar".size` and must rather say `strlen("foobar")`.
+To generate runnable PHP code, you can't expect e.g. `"foobar".size` to work, but must rather say `strlen("foobar")`.

 ### Method calls vs property access